Primary Care Week 2020: Silver Linings in the (Virtual) Cloud

 "We had some great interviews, and we were really pleased with the event," he said.
 "We're looking forward to following up with these students."

-The week wrapped up with a session from UND SMHS alumnus Dr. Brian Skow, chief medical officer for Avera eCARE based out of Sioux Falls, South Dakota.
+The week wrapped up with a session from UND SMHS alumnus Dr. Brian Skow, chief medical officer for Avera eCARE (now called Avel eCare) based out of Sioux Falls, South Dakota.
 Dr. Skow outlined the work that Avera eCARE is doing to assist healthcare facilities during the COVID-19 pandemic, particularly rural Critical Access Hospitals that offer almost exclusively primary care services.

 "Rural hospitals are struggling to keep patients close to home," said Skow.
 "Avera eCARE can help provide virtual emergency and specialty care services that will eliminate the need for patients to be transferred out of the community."